theopn/dotfiles/README.md

 - fzf: Fuzzy finder is needed to launch the [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop).
 - i3lock: Simple lock program
 - network-manager-applet: GUI network manager
+- Pavucontrol: Not strictly necessary but can be executed with right clicking volume icon in Polybar.
 - Picom: Compositor
 - Polybar: This is where all the ricing takes place.
 - Redshift: Blue light filter/nightlight/nightshift